CanFlow Global

 If CITT says yes — which it did, or this wouldn’t be in the Gazette as a determination — the file moves to a full injury inquiry and provisional duties stay in place.
 If you’re importing casing that falls within the product scope, you’re already paying those provisional duties at time of release.
 Your bond is covering them, or you’re paying upfront if you’re not on RPP.

 The operational headache: subject goods under a provisional SIMA order don’t get normal treatment on corrections.
-If your broker needs to adjust classification or value after release, and it affects whether the goods are subject or not, you’re dealing with a CBSA review that goes well beyond a routine B3 amendment.
+If your broker needs to adjust classification or value after release, and it affects whether the goods are subject or not, you’re dealing with a CBSA review that goes well beyond a routine CAD amendment.
 Get your HS work right the first time.
 If you’re borderline on whether your casing is in-scope, treat it as subject until you have a definitive ruling or the Tribunal’s final scope language.
 Underreporting SIMA liability is not a rounding error — it’s a compliance file with legs.

 Most oil and gas tubular goods sit around 7304 or 7306, but the Tribunal’s product definition will carve based on diameter, wall thickness, grade, and end use.
 Read the scope carefully, and if you’re not confident, get a classification opinion before you land a container.